 🚫 We also strongly discourage students from bringing personal printers or Smart/IoT devices designed for home use (review the Tech section above for more information).

-The University does not provide insurance for your personal property.
-You should check whether you or your family’s homeowner’s insurance can cover your items.
+The University does not provide insurance or cover the damage costs for your personal property in these types of situations.
+You should check whether your or your family’s homeowner’s insurance can cover your items.
 If not, you may want to speak with your provider about purchasing renter’s insurance.
 It can be inexpensive, and many companies provide discounts for customers who have more than one type of insurance.